 Temporary failures such as inability to access the key server or other external service are the only conditions that SHOULD use a 4xx SMTP reply code.
-In particular, cryptographic signature verification failures MUST NOT return 4xx SMTP replies.
+In particular, cryptographic signature verification failures MUST NOT provoke 4xx SMTP replies.

-Once the signature has been verified, that information MUST be conveyed to higher-level systems (such as explicit allow/whitelists and reputation systems) and/or to the end user.
-If the message is signed on behalf of any address other than that in the From: header field, the mail system SHOULD take pains to ensure that the actual signing identity is clear to the reader.
+Once the signature has been verified, that information MUST be conveyed to the Identity Assessor (such as an explicit allow/whitelist and reputation system) and/or to the end user.
+If the SDID is not the same as the address in the From: header field, the mail system SHOULD take pains to ensure that the actual SDID is clear to the reader.